AliSubhan5341/SmartVent/README.md

 | **InfluxDB Logging**              | Log all readings, slopes, and actuator states to an InfluxDB 2.x instance for long-term analysis and visualization. |
 | **Adaptive Sleep Duration**       | Dynamically adjust deep sleep interval based on CO₂ slope and a predefined drift tolerance to balance accuracy with energy savings. |
 | **Fallback Handling**             | Enter a safe default sleep mode when sensor readings fail or valid time isn't available to avoid system crash. |

+## 5. How the Code Works

+This system follows a structured and power-efficient duty cycle that repeats every time the ESP32 wakes up from deep sleep.
+The primary purpose is to measure indoor air quality, predict future conditions, and determine whether to simulate actuation (ventilation or cooling) based on those predictions.
+No physical actuators are connected — all control decisions are logged and published for analysis.

+### 🕓 Duty Cycle Overview

+Each wake cycle performs the following steps:

+1. **Startup & Power Optimization**
+   - Serial is initialized for logging.
+   - CPU frequency is lowered and Bluetooth is disabled to save power.

+2. **Network Connection**
+   - Connects to Wi-Fi and MQTT broker.
+   - On first boot only, performs an NTP time sync to establish valid system time.

+3. **Sensor Reading (SCD30)**
+   - The SCD30 sensor is initialized.
+   - A **dual-read technique** is used: the first valid reading is discarded, and the second is accepted to ensure stability.
+   - CO₂, temperature, and humidity values are stored.

+4. **Empty Room Detection**
+   - If CO₂ < 500 ppm, the room is assumed to be unoccupied.
+   - The system enters a long deep sleep (e.g., 20 minutes) to conserve power.

+5. **Time & Trend Calculation**
+   - The current time is compared with the last recorded time to compute `Δt` (minutes since last wake).
+   - Using the current and last CO₂/temperature values, the system calculates slopes (rate of change per minute).

+6. **Holt’s Forecasting**
+   - Applies Holt’s double exponential smoothing to update internal level and trend estimates for both CO₂ and temperature.
+   - Predicts values `2 minutes` into the future.

+7. **Decision Logic (Virtual Actuation)**
+   - Based on forecasted values:
+     - If predicted CO₂ ≥ 1000 ppm → simulate turning **fan ON**
+     - If predicted temperature ≥ 26°C → simulate turning **cooling ON**
+   - These actions are **not physically executed** but are tracked in flags and published for observation.

+8. **Data Publishing**
+   - A structured payload is published over MQTT, containing:
+     - Current readings
+     - Slopes
+     - Forecasts
+     - Simulated fan/cooling actions
+   - The same data is also logged to InfluxDB for visualization and analysis.

+9. **Dynamic Deep Sleep Calculation**
+   - Using a user-defined `DRIFT_PPM` value (e.g., 50 ppm), the system calculates how long it can sleep before a significant change in CO₂ might occur.
+   - Sleep duration is bounded between 30 seconds and 15 minutes.

+10. **State Persistence**
+    - All relevant state variables (last readings, smoothing parameters, time) are stored in RTC memory to persist across sleep cycles.

+11. **Deep Sleep**
+    - The ESP32 enters deep sleep for the computed duration, cutting power usage to minimal levels.

+---

+### 🧪 Simulation Mode

+- No fans or cooling systems are physically connected.
+- Actuator decisions are **logged and published** purely for visualization or future expansion.
+- Ideal for testing forecasting logic and system behavior in a virtualized or lab environment.

+---

+This approach allows the system to operate autonomously, forecast intelligently, and publish meaningful insights with minimal power consumption — ready for real-world deployment with actuators when needed.